 The difference between net.art and its predecessors is that the Internet isn’t a medium like painting or sculpture; the Internet is a transmission system capable of simulating any and all reproductive mediums.
 Its novelty is its fusion of the powers of production and reproduction, creating a realm in which content can be added, produced, distributed (without depreciation), altered, and experienced.
 It has been argued that through a transmission system of both production and reproduction, artists have been reassigned “a prize and an obligation long since surrendered in liberal societies in favor of artistic license and cottage-industry production values: an explicit social role.”
 By surrendering this autonomy granted art since the rise of art markets, it becomes increasing difficult to judge works through purely formal or aesthetic criteria, leaving it necessary to understand net.art through the works’ broader social context.

 Under such an understanding it becomes clear why net.art is said to have died out, for while Internet art is more ubiquitous than ever, the distinct period of “net.art” was linked to a time when the Internet was still in its infancy.
 The period following this moment has been described by artists Gene McHugh and Marissa Olson in their blog “Post Internet.”
+Unfortunately, this blog is no longer available.
 Although the name seems contradictory to their mode of publication, they are referring to a condition “when the Internet is less a novelty and more a banality.”
 What they are referring to is the shift of the Internet from a specialized world for the technology-minded, to a mainstream world in which everybody resides (or at least entire clusters within a society).

 In 2013 there is now a generation two decades old that has lived their entire lives in the “age of the browser”; a generation that can’t quite recall what DOS stands for, and one that certainly doesn’t understand why “Internet” is sometimes capitalized and sometimes not.
 Media theorist Douglas Rushkoff asserts that the increasing opacity of operating systems and the Internet was an intentional mystification of the new technology by commercial interests.
 “The communications age was rebranded as the information age”, he asserts: “The difference [being] that information or content, unlike real human interaction, [can] be bought and sold.
 It [is] a commodity.”
 The emphasis on interaction, both with other users and with the technology itself, was replaced with an acceptance of the Internet as a “direct marketing platform,” all interactions converted into CRM big data sets.
 The transformation isn’t merely a matter of opacity, but is all the effects such an opacity entails.
 Gene McHugh goes further in his definition of the Post-Internet condition, explaining how “any hope for the Internet to make things easier, to reduce the anxiety of my existence, was simply over—it failed ….
 [It] became not a thing in the world to escape into, but rather the world one sought escape from.”